Options for Individuals and Families without Health Insurance Coverage

 Note: Some people with disabilities qualify for both Medicare and Medicaid.

-If you or your loved one is unable to see a physician due to the cost of care, there may be a local community health clinic in your area.
+If you or your loved one is unable to see a physician due to the cost of care or unable to afford medications, there may be a local community health clinic or pharmacy in your area.
 These clinics generally are free to patients or require a very small fee.
-Visit http://findahealthcenter.hrsa.gov/Search_HCC.aspx to find a clinic in your area.
+Visit https://findahealthcenter.hrsa.gov/ or http://www.nafcclinics.org/find-clinic to find a clinic or pharmacy in your area.

 Starting in January 2014, most individuals must have health insurance that is considered "minimum essential coverage" or qualify for an exemption.
 Otherwise, the individual will owe a tax penalty during the following year.